Kodaira-Spencer Anomalies with Stora-Zumino Method: A counterterm for an anomaly

 \section{A counterterm for an anomaly}

-It is simple to find a counterterm which eliminates the Kodaira-Spencer anomaly corresponding to the partition $k_l = 1, l=1,\dots,p$.
-This fact was pointed out in \cite{Bandelloni:1998vp}, but in that context it is a starting point, whereas it seems more natural it to be an end one.
-So, it could be useful elaborate on this.
+The computation of local $\delta$-cohomology on the space of finite polynomials of $c^i$ and $\mu^i$ was performed throughout the paper.
+Nevertheless, if we extend the space of fields and if we allow non-polynomial or non-finite polynomial expressions, it would be possible in principle to find local counterterms which eliminate some anomalies.
+As an example, in this appendix it is shown that the Kodaira-Spencer anomaly corresponding to the partition $k_l = 1, l=1,\dots,p$ can be eliminated by means of a logarithmic counterterm if the integrating matrix $\lambda_i{}^I$ is included in the field space.
+This fact was pointed out in \cite{Bandelloni:1998vp}, but in that context it is a starting point, whereas it seems more natural that it is an arrival one.

-One has to enlarge the space of fields and ghosts, including the integrating matrix $\lambda_i{}^I$.
-The result is the analogous of the triviality of the covariant gravitational anomaly \cite{Bonora:1984pz}:
+The result has an analogue in the general covariant formulation.
+Taking into account only the diffeomorphisms, the \textsc{brst} variation of the metric is

-where $e_{2n}(R)$ is the $2\,n$ dimensional Euler density.
-Indeed, the Euler density is total derivative: There esists a one-weighted vector density $K^\mu$, such that \cite{Chern:1944}
+where $\xi^\mu$ is the diffeomorphism anticommuting ghost.
+As shown in \cite{Bonora:1984pz}, the following cocycle where $e_{2n}(R)$ is the $2\,n$-dimensional Euler form, becomes trivial by taking into account the logarithm of the determinant of the metric.
+Indeed, there exists a one-weighted vector density $K^\mu$, such that \cite{Chern:1944}